Samuel Lee Smithers: Trial

 On December 14, 1998, Smithers officially went to trial for the murders of Denise Roach and Christy Cowan.

 During the trial, Smithers changed his statement and denied that he killed the two women.
 He claimed that someone else killed the women as part of an elaborate drug and blackmail scheme.
 Smithers testified that an unnamed man threatened to show his wife a photo of Smithers with another woman unless he agreed to use the property for illegal drug deals, and paid Smithers to help with the drug transactions.
-Smithers claimed he witnessed the same man fatally striking Roach with a hatchet, and he was forced to dispose of the body.
+Smithers claimed he witnessed the same man fatally strike Roach with a hatchet, and he was forced to dispose of the body.
 Likewise, Smithers said that Cowan was killed by another person who ordered him to dispose of the body.
 However, Smithers's defense was not supported by objective evidence.

 On December 19, 1998, Smithers was found guilty of two counts of first-degree murder by a Hillsborough County jury.
 The sentencing trial of Smithers was scheduled to begin in January 1999.

-During the sentencing phase of Smithers's trial, the defense attempted to show that Smithers had a troubled childhood, caused by alleged physical abuse inflicted by his parents, and that he was a victim of childhood abuse, religious repression, mental illness, and brain damage.
-Smithers's ex-wife, with whom Smithers had a son, stated that throughout her 23-year marriage with her former husband, stated that her husband was a good father and spouse and she could not believe that her ex-husband would commit such brutal murders on the women.
+During the sentencing phase of Smithers's trial, the defense attempted to show that Smithers had a troubled childhood caused by alleged physical abuse inflicted by his parents, and that he was a victim of childhood abuse, religious repression, mental illness, and brain damage.
+Smithers's ex-wife, with whom he had a son, stated that throughout her 23-year marriage with Smithers, he was a good father and spouse and she could not believe that he would commit such brutal murders.

 On January 25, 1999, the jury unanimously voted for Smithers to receive the death penalty for both killings.
-Prior to Smithers's sentencing, Christy Cowan's father stated that he did not wish to see Smithers get the death penalty and hoped that he would spend the rest of his life in prison, and used his imprisonment to repent and help other inmates to reform.
+Before sentencing, Cowan's father stated that he did not wish to see Smithers get the death penalty and hoped that he would spend the rest of his life in prison, and used his imprisonment to repent and help other inmates reform.

-On June 25, 1999, Smithers was sentenced to death by Circuit Judge William Fuente for both the murders of Cowan and Roach, whose deaths were cited to be "extremely torturous" by the judge during sentencing.
+On June 25, 1999, Smithers was sentenced to death by Circuit Judge William Fuente for the murders of Cowan and Roach, whose deaths were cited to be "extremely torturous" by the judge during sentencing.

+As of May 2019, Smithers was one of Florida's 19 prisoners held on death row for murders that took place within Hillsborough County.

 Death row and execution

 Link to 1989 unsolved murder

-In 2014, 18 years after Samuel Smithers killed both Denise Roach and Christy Cowan, police investigators uncovered that Smithers was likely the real culprit behind the 1989 unsolved murder of Marcelle Delano.
+In 2014, 18 years after Samuel Smithers killed Denise Roach and Christy Cowan, police investigators uncovered that Smithers was likely the culprit behind the 1989 unsolved murder of Marcelle Delano.
 Delano, who was also working as a prostitute, was found murdered on November 27, 1989, and her body was located not far from where Smithers disposed of the corpses of Cowan and Roach.
-Due to the fact that Delano's killing shared similar characteristics as those of Cowan and Roach, Smithers was ultimately named the prime suspect in the case, even though he denied any involvement in Delano's death.
+Due to the case's similar characteristics as that of Cowan and Roach's murder, Smithers was ultimately named the prime suspect in the case, even though he denied any involvement in Delano's death.